MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 ![Sign the message](submit-sign.png)

 6) Submit password, choose *Sign and submit*.
 If you have a proxy for the account, you can choose it here.
-Remember to only use **Any** proxies.
+Remember to only use **Governance** or Any proxies.

 7) If you get a green icon in the top-right corner, the extrinsic was successful.
 Your account is now delegating its votes for all referenda!
 A yellow icon might indicate errors or warnings.
 Please check your delegation.